Flume (album)

-Flume is the debut studio album by Australian electronic musician Flume.
+Flume is the debut studio album by the Australian electronic musician of the same name.
 It was released on 9 November 2012 by Future Classic.
 The deluxe edition of the album was released on 12 November 2013.

 At the J Awards of 2013, the album won Australian Album of the Year.

 Critical reception

 Upon its release, Flume received generally positive reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album holds an average score of 73, indicating "generally favorable reviews".